winston/cactus/README.md

 ### Matchers

-The expectations can be chained to matchers for verification of their CSS styling.
+The expectations are chained to matchers for verification of CSS styling.

 #### `toEqual`